StimulCross/donation-alerts/packages/api/README.md

 const createdMerchandise = await apiClient.merchandise.createMerchandise(userId, clientSecret, merchadiseData);
 ```

-To read about all available merchandise options you can check the [DonationAlertsCreateMerchandiseData](https://stimulcross.github.io/donation-alerts/interfaces/api.DonationAlertsCreateMerchandiseData.html) documentation page.
+To read about all the available merchandise options you can check the [DonationAlertsCreateMerchandiseData](https://stimulcross.github.io/donation-alerts/interfaces/api.DonationAlertsCreateMerchandiseData.html) documentation page.

-Note that `en_US` title is required, but any other languages are optional.
+> [!NOTE] > `en_US` title is required, but other languages are optional.

 #### Updating merchandise